Alain-Pascal/alx-higher_level_programming/0x00-python-hello_world/README.md

     > This is a Python script file that prints "The Zen of Python", by TimPeters, followed by a new line

+* lists.h

+    > A header file containing prototypes of functions

+* 10-linked_lists.c

+    > A C file containing functions on linked lists

+* 10-check_cycle.c

+    > A function that checks if a singly linked lis has a cycle in it
+    >
+    > Returns `0` if there is no cycle, `1` if there is a cycle

+* 10-main.c

+    > Main file to run program on linked list cycle